Dr Christopher Chen

 I am involved in several space missions, including:

-- Parker Solar Probe (PSP): I am a member of FIELDS and SWEAP teams of the NASA Parker Solar Probe mission.
-PSP was launched in August 2018 and is traveling to within 10 solar radii from the centre of the Sun - the first spacecraft to fly through the solar corona - to directly sample the solar wind at its birth.
+• Parker Solar Probe (PSP): I am a member of FIELDS and SWEAP teams of the NASA Parker Solar Probe mission.
+PSP was launched in August 2018 and is traveling to within 10 solar radii from the centre of the Sun - the first spacecraft to fly through the Sun's magnetically dominated corona - to directly sample the solar wind at its birth.
 With this data, we will be able to investigate the role played by turbulence and other processes in the heating of the corona and generation of the solar wind.

-- Interstellar Probe (ISP): I am a member of the Fields & Waves topical group of the Interstellar Probe mission study.
-ISP is a mission concept in Study Phase being designed to explore the outer edges of heliosphere and the interstellar plasma.
+• Interstellar Probe (ISP): I was a member of the Fields & Waves topical group of the Interstellar Probe mission study.
+ISP is a mission concept being designed to explore the outer edges of heliosphere and the interstellar plasma.
 If selected for launch, ISP will become the furthest operating spacecraft from Earth representing humanities frontier of space exploration.

 Examples of research funding: